oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    learn that they have received presentations from the same user.
- * Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented the credential to a certain Verifier (that is behaving according to protocol).
+ * Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented the credential to a certain Verifier that is behaving according to protocol.
  * Issuer/Verifier Unlinkability (Colluding/Compromised Verifier): An Issuer of a
-   credential should not be able to tell that a user presented the credential to a certain Verifier (even if the Verifier colludes with the Issuer or becomes compromised and leaks stored credentials from presentations).
+   credential should not be able to tell that a user presented the credential to a certain Verifier, even if the Verifier colludes with the Issuer or becomes compromised and leaks stored credentials from presentations.

 In all cases, unlinkability is limited to cases where the disclosed claims do not contain information that directly or indirectly identifies the user.
 For